feeph/libpython-template/README.md

 ### injecting into an already existing codebase

 We either have an already existing codebase or we're uninterested in the example files.
-To prevent any kind of conflict we will ignore the seed entirely.
+We will not use the seed data, only the template.

 ```SHELL
 repo_name="libsorcery-python"